Ely Runners meet for training outside the Paradise Centre, Ely every Tuesday evening (6pm or 7pm) and Thursday evening (7pm only).

 Ely Runners was formed in 1985 and now has over 300 members.
 Since then, rail and road links have improved and the population of the small city of Ely, with its close proximity to Cambridge, has grown from about 12,000 to a younger population of about 18,000.
 The club has Community Amateur Sports Club status.

-Ely Runners train from the Paradise Sports Centre in Ely on Tuesday (intervals and hills) and Thursday (steady run) evenings, and Sunday mornings (long mixed terrain run).
+Ely Runners train from the Paradise Sports Centre in Ely on Tuesday (intervals and hills) and Thursday (steady run) evenings.
+There are also easy, social and chatty runs on Friday and Sunday mornings.
 The evening sessions have varied daylight and dark programmes with options according to ability.
-They are enthusiastically attended with 30-50 members present.
+They are enthusiastically attended with each of the 3 groups regularly attracting between 10-30 members.

 The club has a wide range of membership from Juniors to over 70 years of age.
 About a third are ladies.
 The club current activities are cross-country, trail running, road running, fell running, track racing, and race walking.
 Whilst the club caters for runners of all abilities, it has achieved many successes in national, regional, open, championship, relay and league events.
 There are plans for an athletics stadium in Ely and the club hopes to expand its success into track and field activities.